outcoldman/outcoldman.com/about/index.markdown

 > `c++`, `javascript`, `python`

 - Worked on Key Value Store in Splunk Core.
-Support for executing Key Value Store lookups in distributed searches and accesing data in clustering environments.
+Support for executing Key Value Store lookups in distributed searches and accessing data in clustering environments.
 - Contributing to Docker engine, building Splunk Logging Driver.
 - Participated in building development tools, sdks and frameworks.